 These mouth-watering Instant Pot Air Fryer Stuffed Mushrooms are restaurant-worthy!!!
 Garlic, breadcrumbs and cream cheese stuffed mushrooms are perfect as an appetizer, finger food or a side dish.
-We used the Instant Pot Duo Crisp +Air Fryer lid but this recipe suits most brands of air fryers and can also be done in the oven.

 These Instant Pot air fryer mushrooms are stuffed with garlicky cream cheese, breadcrumbs and sharp Cheddar.
 They make for a crowd-pleasing appetizer, especially for Thanksgiving or Christmas (although we love bringing these to summer picnics too).
 Plus, they are vegetarian-friendly and can be made with gluten-free breadcrumbs.